 Who ARE you?

 Hi!
 My name is Michelle Markel.
-On trail, it’s SuperClassy.
-If you follow me long enough, you’ll think my trail name is ironic, but I do pack out wine when I can, and I almost always hike in a dress.
+On trail, it’s SuperClassy… my primary activity on public lands is long-distance hiking.
+If you follow me long enough, you’ll understand that my trail name is mostly ironic, but I do like to pack out wine when I can, and I almost always hike in a dress.

 I’ve always loved the outdoors, but when I became an adult, I was rarely able to get off the couch, too exhausted from adulting.
 In 2012, I set for myself the goal of hiking at least 100 miles.
-Since then, I haven’t looked back, and although I stopped keeping track in 2014, I estimate that I have around 4,000 trail miles over countless days and nights, including thru-hikes of the Trans-Catalina, Tahoe Rim, and Pacific Crest Trails.
+Since then, I haven’t looked back, and although I stopped keeping track in 2014, I estimate that I’ve hiked around 4,000 trail miles over countless days and nights, including the Trans-Catalina, Tahoe Rim, and Pacific Crest Trails.

-I volunteered as a Fire Lookout on the San Bernardino National Forest during the 2014 season, and since finishing the PCT in 2015 I’ve been a full-time adventurer, spending most of 2016 exploring Ecuador and Peru, including hiking the Quilotoa Loop and singing the blues in a Colombian band.
+I volunteered as a Fire Lookout on the San Bernardino National Forest in Southern California during the 2014 season, and since finishing the PCT in 2015 I’ve been a full-time adventurer, spending most of 2016 exploring Ecuador and Peru, including hiking the Quilotoa Loop.

 WHY are you doing this?